Non Diet Approach

 What is the non-diet approach?

 The non-diet approach focuses on noticing internal body cues to rebuild your relationship with food.
 Rather than traditional dieting, the non-dieting approach encourages awareness and mindfulness of external food triggers to achieve more sustainable results.
-Non-dieting avoids common diet behaviours like restricting calories, frequent weigh-ins and recording calorie intakes.
+Non-dieting avoids common diet behaviours like calorie counting, frequent weigh-ins and over exercising.

 Is weight loss the goal of the non-diet approach?

-The most common reason for people failing to achieve their weight loss goals is because they are focusing on the wrong goal.
-While it’s important to have a long term goal (losses 20kg) it should be the focus of your energy.
-On the non-diet approach we use small achievable goals (go to the gym 2 times this week, eat vegetable in every meal this week, go for a walk every morning before work).
-These goals are more sustainable and actually make weight loss and outcome of achieving your goals rather than the goal yourself.
-We spend time with our clients identifying which habits and behaviours are sabotaging their health and facilitate achievable, realistic and timely goals.
-Overall this leads to more sustainable results because people are constantly achieving their goals and maintains motivating to continue on their health journey.
+No. The most common reason for people failing to achieve their weight loss goals is because they are focusing on the weight loss as the goal, when weight loss is in fact the outcome of a goal.
+While it’s important to have a long term goal e.g. lose weight, it shouldn’t be the focus of your energy.
+The non-diet approach, uses small achievable and sustainable achieving your goals e.g. go to the gym twice this week, eat vegetables in every meal this week, go for a walk every morning before work.

 According to research findings (and our experience) following a diet will almost always result in weight regain usually resulting in a higher weight prior to the diet beginning.
 So why is dieting so popular?
 The answer is simple, it provides quick results.
 Nearly everyone who has been on a diet could attest that they lost weight, that’s because weight loss is a simple equation – fewer calories in (eat less) and more calories out (more exercise).
 Restricting calories and exercising more can be done for a short period of time, however, over time people become fatigued or don’t achieve their unrealistic weight no the scales so they fall back into old habits regaining weight.